nemerna/sast-ai-workflow/README.md

 ### Evaluation

-- Applies metrics (Response Relevancy and Faithfulness) to assess the quality of model outputs.
+- Applies metrics (from Ragas library) to assess the quality of model outputs.

 A detailed architecture diagram is provided in the `diagrams/` folder (e.g., `diagrams/architecture.png`).